 In the past, student participation in extracurricular activities at the CGSB has been entirely voluntary and not officially recognised by the School.
 In an effort to formalise these activities and in response to feedback from learning facilitators, employers and students, we have decided to integrate and recognise student participation in extracurricular professional and career development activities through the development of the CGSB Professional Portfolio.
 Many professional bodies require their members to participate in continued professional development.
 The CGSB Professional Portfolio is similar in this regard; the goal being to improve students’ technical and professional skills and as a result, their career prospects.

-The Portfolio is a requirement for graduation for MBA and MBL students commencing their courses from Trimester 2 2008 onwards.
+The Portfolio is a requirement for graduation for MBA students commencing their courses from Trimester 2 2008 onwards.
 Although it is not a requirement for GCB or GDB students, we strongly recommend that students enrolled in these courses start accumulating professional portfolio hours.
 Our suggestion is that GCB students aim to complete 10 hours by the time they complete their certificate; GDB students should aim to complete 25 hours by the completion of their diploma.
 Hours accumulated during the GCB and GDB enrolment will count towards the 40 hours requirement at the Masters level.

 The many benefits of the Portfolio include: